 We, the registry, will not be liable if you lose out financially, before establishing your connection to Ireland.

-If you are selling the right to use your .ie domain, you’ll need to agree to the Registrant Terms & Conditions of your existing contract with us, in order to be allowed to participate in the Registrant Transfer process.
+If you are selling the right to use your .ie domain, you’ll need to comply with the Registrant Terms & Conditions of your existing contract with us, in order to be allowed to complete the Registrant Transfer process.

 Registration works on a first come first served basis.
 If somebody has already registered it you can offer to buy it from them but there is no obligation on them to sell.
 For more information click here for our secondary market page.
 If you feel that the domain was registered in bad faith by the current holder, you can use the Alternative Dispute Resolution Service which offers an easier and more affordable option for disputing a .ie domain registration.
 Another option is to use the World Intellectual Property Organisation (WIPO) process.
 Please be aware that this can cost between €1,500 and €5,000 (payable to WIPO and not to .IE).
 Please visit the WIPO website for further information.